JitskeBos/calenderAPI/README.md

 ### Code idea

+This is a **Rough** sketch of what I wanted to add to the calendar API, if it had worked

 ```
 var timeTill = starting time - current time

 if(timeTill => 10) {
   brew coffee
 }
 ```